raguay/TextBarScripts/README.md

 If you change notes and press undo, `<cmd>-z`, you will get the last notes in the current notes.

 When first installing the script, the server will not be able to register the port (a weird edge case with the first use of the script).
-If you see a white screen with a server error message, press the red button twice (first time is to select the window.
-Even though you have focus for typing, you don't have focus for clicking.) and then reload.
+If you see a white screen with a server error message, press `<ctrl>-s` twice and then reload.
 You should be requested to let the server open the port or not.
 You only get this the first time the server launches.

 ### Coming Features (Not in any particular order):

 - Better colors and theming (partially done).
-- Regular expressions selecting and editing of notes.
-- Storing regular expressions for future use.
 - Make a PopClip, Alfred, LaunchBar, and Dropzone 3 scripts for adding to the notes.
 - Fix the XML errors when saving notes to the server.
 - Undoing after changing notes puts all the notes from the last note into the current note.
 Need to clear out the undo buffer when changing notes.